Praan Jaye Par Shaan Na Jaye

 Praan Jaaye Par Shaan Na Jaaye is a 2003 Indian Hindi-language black comedy film directed by Sanjay Jha which depicts various aspects of chawl culture in Mumbai.
 It was inspired by the Malayalam film Vietnam Colony.
 This film was co-produced by Raj Lalchandani, Mahesh Manjrekar, Asoo Nihlani and Sagoon Wagh.
-The film stars Aman Verma and Rinke Khanna and features a huge supporting cast of Bollywood actors.
+The film stars Aman Verma and Rinke Khanna.

 Plot

 Aman Joshi (Aman Verma) is on a research assignment.
-His subject is the chawl dwellers in Bombay City.
+His subject is the Chawl dwellers of Mumbai.
 He rents a small tenement there and talks to the people living there.
 He soon gets involved in their lives, and even gets attracted to plain-looking Suman (Rinke Khanna).
 Aman's kindness is mistaken for generosity by all the chawl dwellers, and they swarm him for his money, trying to get loans and gifts, to improve their lives.
 Then the lives of this small community are turned upside down, when the owner Parveen Seth (Sachin Khedekar) announces that he intends to tear the building down.